OlesNovikov/Functional-Programming/README.md

 # Functional-Programming
- Learning Functional Programming with Swift
+This is training project taken from LinkedIn course [Learning Functional Programming with Swift](https://www.linkedin.com/learning/learning-functional-programming-with-swift).